Ready for camp

 - 5 sweatshirts or warm sweaters 8 shirts or t-shirts

-- 1 pair sandals (Campers aren't allowed to wear flip flops at active activities)
+- 1 pair sandals or water shoes (Campers aren't allowed to wear flip flops at active activities)

 - 3 pairs sneakers